Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/s3-glue.md

      - See
        [this](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html)
        on how to create a instanceprofile.
-     - We recommend creating an Hero Pixel-specific user.
+     - We recommend creating an HeroPixelspecific user.
 This user will require [read and write permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_examples_s3_rw-bucket.html) to objects in the staging bucket.
      - If the Access Key and Secret Access Key are not provided, the authentication will rely on the instanceprofile.
    - **Secret Access Key**
      - Corresponding key to the above key id.
-   - Make sure your S3 bucket is accessible from the machine running Hero Pixel.
+   - Make sure your S3 bucket is accessible from the machine running HeroPixel
      - This depends on your networking setup.
      - You can check AWS S3 documentation with a tutorial on how to properly configure your S3's access [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-control-overview.html).
      - If you use instance profile authentication, make sure the role has permission to read/write on the bucket.
-     - The easiest way to verify if Hero Pixel is able to connect to your S3 bucket is via the check connection tool in the UI.
+     - The easiest way to verify if HeroPixelis able to connect to your S3 bucket is via the check connection tool in the UI.
    - **S3 Bucket Name**
      - See [this](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html)